Censorship in North Korea: Radio and television censorship

 Radio or television sets that can be bought in North Korea are preset to receive only the government frequencies and sealed with a label to prevent tampering with the equipment.
 It is a serious criminal offence to manipulate the sets and receive radio or television broadcasts from outside North Korea.
 In a party campaign in 2003, the head of each party cell in neighborhoods and villages received instructions to verify the seals on all radio sets.

 According to the Daily NK, it is possible to broadcast news for North Korea through short-wave radio.
 Possessing a short-wave radio is against the law in North Korea, but the radios are allegedly confiscated and resold by corrupted agents of the secret police.

-High-ranking officials have access to cellphones and the internet while others are limited to the programed government stations that broadcast propaganda.
+High-ranking officials have access to cellphones and the internet while others are limited to the programmed government stations that broadcast propaganda.
 Every television is monitored and inspected throughout each year to ensure there are no outside stations being transmitted illegally.
 Additionally, songs heard on both televisions and radios are supervised to be based on praising communism and the party leaders, with the superstition that members of the Kim family are writing them.

 "A Quiet Opening: North Koreans in a Changing Media Environment," a study commissioned by the U.S. State Department and conducted by InterMedia and released May 10, 2012, found that despite strict regulations, North Koreans, particularly the elites, have increased access to news and other media outside the state-controlled media authorized by the government.
 While access to the internet is controlled, radio and DVDs are common media accessed, and in border areas, television.
 Up to one in two urban households own a Notel (also called Notetel), a portable media player made in China which has been popular in North Korea since about 2005 and was legalized in 2014 and has been credited with facilitating the extension of the "Korean Wave" (Hallyu, the increase of the popularity of South Korean pop culture internationally) into North Korea.

 As of 2011, USB flash drives were selling well in North Korea, primarily used for watching South Korean dramas and films on personal computers.